 Be aware of your spouse's feelings.
-Never bad mouth their family; this only causes hurt feelings, and it will alienate your spouse.
+Never bad-mouth their family; this only causes hurt feelings, and it will alienate your spouse.
 Eventually, they'll resent you for your attitude.
 Remember, your in-laws are at least partially responsible for creating the person you love.
-For that, you owe them appreciation and respect.
-They probably don’t mean to be intrusive.
+They likely don’t mean to be intrusive.
 They just love their child and want to remain a part of their life.

 When Family Comes First

 If your spouse always chooses their family over you, it's a problem.
-For example, if you want something for your home, and your in-laws criticize it, and your spouse sides with them.
 If you feel like you are always in second place with your spouse, you need to calmly communicate your feelings.

 You might want to preface the conversation with your spouse by saying, “I know you love me and you don’t mean for me to feel left out.”
 Then, calmly and kindly tell your spouse they hurt your feelings when they make the needs and wants of their family come before your relationship.
-Remind them they live with you and decisions about your home and lifestyle should be made by the two of you without interference from others.
+Remind them that decisions should be made by the two of you without interference from others.